devshah00/Smart_Hard_Hat/README.md

   - Results comparable to Apple Watch's heart rate monitor function
 - Configuring carbon monoxide sensor to alert the supervisor if it measures carbon monoxide over 50 ppm
 - Configuring accelerometer to send an alert if it detects a free fall
-- Designed LoRa communcicator to send alerts using the I2C pins
+- Designing LoRa communcicator to send alerts using the I2C pins